California Advanced Homes Program (CAHP)

 SoCalGas and LADWP

-SoCalGas offers the 2014 - 2016 CAHP in our shared service territory with Los Angeles Department of Water and Power (LADWP).
+SoCalGas will offer the 2017 CAHP in our shared service territory with Los Angeles Department of Water and Power (LADWP) soon.

 Climate Zone Information